pieterbonnet/pbDateComputation/README.md

 - AnnualEventWeekDay

 These 4 classes implement the **AnnualEvent** interface, allowing them to be used in the same array, for example.

+    Var Thanksgiving As New AnnualEventWeekDay("Tanksgiving", 11, 5, 4) // the 4th Thursday of November
+    Var GoodFriday As New AnnualEventEaster("Good Friday", -2) // 2 days before Easter
+    Var IndependenceDay As New AnnualEventFix("Independence Day", 7, 4) // Fourth of July.

+    Var events() As AnnualEvent
+    events.add Thanksgiving
+    events.add GoodFriday
+    events.add Thanksgiving

+    MessageBox events(1).DateValue(2025).ToString // Date of the good friday 2025, (April 18)

 #### A class to indicate periods of closure or holidays, for the class RegionDatesWorked